 3. Natural Lighting

 Office spaces of old were filled with rows of fluorescent lights as a matter of course.
 However, many scientific studies have since proven what many of us suspected all along: fluorescent lighting doesn’t just look bad, it makes us feel bad, too.
 The limited range of fluorescent lighting can upset our circadian rhythm, leading to sleep problems and weariness.
 Meanwhile, the slight flickering of fluorescent bulbs can lead to eye strain, migraines, and increased anxiety.

-Because of this, most new businesses these days prioritize office spaces with natural lighting, including large windows and full-spectrum lightbulbs.
+Because of this, most new businesses these days prioritize office commercial rental spaces with natural lighting, including large windows and full-spectrum lightbulbs.
 High-quality lighting has a direct effect on employee productivity and well-being, and can even make a space feel larger and more inviting.